Project-Books/project-books.github.io/docs/styleguides/typescript-styleguide.md

 We have adopted [Google's TypeScript style guide](https://google.github.io/styleguide/tsguide.html).

-All source files should start with our [copyright notice](https://github.com/Project-Books/book-project/blob/react-login-558/COPYRIGHT) attached verbatim.
+All source files should start with our copyright notice attached verbatim.
+This copyright notice can be found at the root of the respective repository.